 Congratulations!
 Now your online web store is running well and is profitable in your starting market.
 I believe Google SEO is playing a key revenue-driven role in your marketing performance tracker.
 It’s except for those markets that are not accessible to Google’s search engine.
 You are rolling out your existing product value propositions and marketing strategies to a new market.
 Please wait for a second, otherwise, your web store might be losing the current advantage of Google SEO.

 Google SEO is one of the critical dedicators in eCommerce website sales.
-You believe or not that SEO usually contributes at least 30% of the total revenue of an online web store in an integrated online marketing performance tracker.
-Also, SEO performance can be stable, sustainable along with the business growth in a targeted market.
-It’s because of the brand engaging content, and external influencers’ viral discussion, and review.
-These are the key nutrition to SEO, are being accumulated more on the go.
+Do you believe or not that SEO usually contributes at least 30% of the total revenue of an online web store in an integrated online marketing performance tracker.
+Also, SEO performance can be stable, and sustainable along with the business growth in a targeted market.
+It’s because of the brand’s engaging content, and external influencers’ viral discussion, and reviews.
+These are the key nutrition to SEO and are being accumulated more on the go.

 What’s more, from the P&L perspective, SEO is a key part of a marketing strategy proposition to increase profit margin.
 It’s because with the scale-up effect coming up, SEO is unlike SEM.
 SEO variable cost isn’t going up with web traffic and sales going up.
 So in a way, it can be counted as a fixed cost.

 Having said that, you need to be aware that lots of detailed changes matter in website SEO performance due to going global.
 They can be such as a domain name, the communication efficiency between your web and the search engine robots, or your web and the human visitors.
 Thus, it’s for the purpose to avoid new market expanding impacts on Go Global SEO.
 I’ll go through 5 things you need to know and prepare for the go global strategy in advance.
 And by the end of this piece, you can master go global Google SEO strategies (GGGs Strategies), and start executing to achieve your goal moving forward.

 - Site Structure